 Unfortunately, many SAM practices run into trouble because their scope is too nebulous, there’s no clear objective or people are confused about what’s needed and the relative priorities of different SAM activities.
 So, talk to business stakeholders and agree on a plan together.
 This way everyone knows what the key objectives of SAM for your organization are and how to prioritize them.

 SAM is an IT management practice that does well when underpinned with a clear policy – such that there’s no room for confusion.
-Every organization will have different requirements but things that should be covered in a SAM policy include:
+Every organization will have different requirements but things that should be covered in a Software Asset Management policy include:

-- Introduction and purpose – why is SAM important and how does it support your organization?
+- Introduction and purpose – why is software asset management important and how does it support your organization?

 - Scope – Which services are covered?